djhmateer/djhmateer.github.io/_posts/2022-03-16-python bellingcat auto-archiver.md

 Setting

-After getting a json key
+After getting a json key which is saved as `service_account.json`

 Share sheet with the client_email in downloaded file.